 Since its inception the GP2 Series was designed to reflect five core values: performance, cost control, entertainment, safety and preparation.
-The sporting and technical regulations are the blueprint of the championship and are only changed if the proposed modifications fit into the template formed by these values, which remain the guiding principles of the GP2 Series.
+The sporting and technical regulations are the blueprint of the championship and are only changed if the proposed modifications fit into the template formed by these values, which remain the guiding principles of the GP2 Series TM.

 Operating at about 1% of the cost of running a Formula One team, GP2 Series teams nevertheless race on the same tracks, on the same weekends, for the same audience and offer very impressive racing for the crowd and the F1 paddock to enjoy.
 With centralised purchasing, strict limits on testing and an outright ban on individual developments costs are kept in check, while modifications are made with an eye on how they will affect the price structure for the teams.

 Racing at speeds very close to F1, safety is of course the highest priority.
 The GP2/11 car has passed every one of the stringent F1 FIA crash tests, and includes anti-intrusion panels, while wearing the HANS device is also compulsory.
-The series has a dedicated commitment to safety, which has been borne out over the last four years.
+The series has a dedicated commitment to safety, which has been borne out over the last six years.